bbauska/W3Cx-3of5/README.md

 <h3 id="ch6-2-2">6.2.2 Example 1</h3>
 <!------------------------------------------------------------------------------------------------>

 You can start filling this form and come back another day and complete it.
 It doesn't matter if you closed your browser before coming back.
-The form never loses what you entered, even if you reload the page, or press "backspace" by mistake. **This form auto saves/restores its content**.
+The form never loses what you entered, even if you reload the page, or press "backspace" by mistake. <b>This form auto saves/restores its content</b>.

 In this example, we use the most simple way to use localStorage:

--   **Save with the localStorage.key = value syntax. **For example, localStorage.firstName = 'Michel' will save the value "Michel" with the access key being 'firstName'
+-   <b>Save with the localStorage.key = value syntax. </b>For example, localStorage.firstName = 'Michel' will save the value "Michel" with the access key being 'firstName'

--   **Restore with the var value = localStorage.key syntax**.
+-   <b>Restore with the var value = localStorage.key syntax</b>.
 For example, var fn = localStorage.firstName; will set fn with the value 'Michel' if this value has been previously saved as in the example from the line above.

 <h4>Saving the form content on the fly</h4>